This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 Amyloidosis cannot be cured.
-Treatment is aimed at managing symptoms and reducing the amount of amyloid your body produces.
-Treatment may be needed for another health condition that is causing amyloidosis.
+The goal of treatment is to manage your symptoms and decrease the amount of amyloid in your body.
 You may need any of the following:

 - Medicines may be used to decrease inflammation causing joint pain or swelling.
-You may also need medicine to control nerve pain.
-Medicine may also be given to help your body get rid of extra fluid.
+You may also need medicine to control nerve pain or help your body get rid of extra fluid.
 Blood thinning medicine may also be needed.
-Chemotherapy or certain antibodies may be used to treat some types of amyloidosis.

-- A bone marrow transplant may be needed.
-This is a procedure used to replace your bone marrow with donor marrow.
+- A bone marrow transplant is a procedure used to replace your bone marrow with donor marrow.
 This is usually done in people who also have multiple myeloma.
 A stem cell transplant may be used instead for other kinds of amyloidosis.

 - Surgery may be used for severe amyloidosis, or if other treatments do not work.
 Surgery may be used to remove your spleen.
 You may need a kidney, liver, heart, or bone marrow transplant.
 A pacemaker may be put in to control your heartbeat if your heart is affected.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, low-fat dairy products, fish, whole-grain breads, cooked beans, and limited lean meats.
 Healthy foods can help your organs work correctly and increase your energy.
-Your healthcare provider will tell you if you need to be on a special diet.
-Examples include a low-protein or low-sodium (salt) diet.
-You may need to limit the amount of meat you eat if you need to be on a low-protein diet.
-This is because some proteins in meat may increase the amount of amyloid your body makes.
+Your healthcare provider will tell you if you need to limit protein or sodium (salt).
+He or she will tell you how much is okay to have each day.
+You may need to limit meat if you must limit protein.
+Some proteins in meat can increase the amyloid your body makes.

-- Drink liquids as directed to balance your fluid levels.
+- Drink liquids as directed.
 You will need to drink enough liquid to prevent dehydration and help your organs work well.
 You may need to limit liquids depending on the kind of amyloidosis you have, or if you are getting dialysis.
 Work with your healthcare providers to find the right fluid balance for you.
 Your providers will tell you how much liquid to drink each day and which liquids are best for you.

 - Exercise as directed.
-Exercise can help keep relieve joint stiffness and pain.
+Exercise can help relieve joint stiffness and pain.
 Exercise can also help your organs work well.
 If you feel short of breath, stop and rest.
 You may feel more tired while you are doing your daily activities.
-Rest as needed.

 Write down your questions so you remember to ask them during your visits.